Charlesdigital/Yo-Low-Trips/README.md

 # About
-This project is a full stack web application where users can input an origin city and get one way flight deals to multiple destination.
-New flight deals are updated everyday.
-This web application are for those who are looking for a flight deal and are flexible with date and destination.
+This project is a full stack web application where users can input an origin city and get round trip flight deals to different destinations.
+New flight deals are updated hourly.

+This web application are for those who are looking for a flight deal and are flexible with flight dates and destination.

 # Project Planning